sajjadGG/book-python/basics/type/str-methods.rst

     text.find('Moo')    # 23
     text.find('x')      # -1

-Check if is a Part of Another String
+Check If is a Part of Another String
 ------------------------------------
 .. code-block:: python